 Meta (formerly Facebook) is testing live chat support for people, including creators, who have been locked out of their accounts.

-The test, currently available in the US, focuses on those who cannot access their accounts due to unusual activity or whose accounts have been suspended due to a violation of community standards.
+Currently available in the US, the test focuses on those who cannot access their accounts due to unusual activity or whose accounts have been suspended due to a violation of community standards.

 “On the Facebook App specifically, we’ve started testing live chat help for some English-speaking users globally, including creators,” the company said in a statement late on Friday.